Yugal-Patil/Hospital-Management-System/README.md

 **-------------------------------- Overview : --------------------------------**

 1] The Hospital Management System (HMS) is a full-stack web application developed using the Spring Boot framework and JPA/Hibernate for database persistence.
-The system is designed to streamline hospital operations by providing an integrated platform to manage patients, doctors, appointments, medical records, billing, and staff administration.
+The system is designed to streamline hospital operations by providing an integrated platform to manage.

 2] It enhances efficiency, reduces manual workload, and ensures secure handling of hospital data.